GNOME/gjs/doc/Modules.md

 ## GObject Introspection

+**Import with `import gi from 'gi';`**

+A wrapper of **libgirepository** to import native gobject-introspection libraries.

+* `gi.require(library: string, version?: string)`

+Loads a native gobject-introspection library.
+Version is required if more than one version of a library is installed.

+You can also import libraries through the `gi://` URL scheme.
+This function is only intended to be used when you want to import a library conditionally, since top-level import statements are resolved statically.

+### Legacy Imports (`imports.gi`)

 **Import with `const gi = imports.gi;`**

-A wrapper of **libgirepository** to import native gobject-introspection libraries.
+A wrapper for **libgirepository** is also available via the global `imports` object.
 This object has a property `versions` which is an object on which you can set string-valued properties indicating the version of that gobject-introspection library you want to load, and loading multiple versions in the same process is forbidden.
 So if you want to use gtk-3.0, set `imports.gi.versions.Gtk = '3.0';`.